exercism/v3/languages/elixir/exercises/concept/regular-expressions/.docs/instructions.md

 # => true
 ```

-## 2. Write patterns for the day and month names
+## 2. Match the day of the week and the month of the year

 Implement `day_names/0` and `month_name/0` to return a string pattern which, when compiled, would match the any named day of the week and the named month of the year respectively.